sethpulsipher/astro-starter/README.md

 It is a common convention to store your CSS, Less or Sass files in a `src/styles` directory.

-#### `package.json` and `package-lock.json`
+#### `package.json` and `pnpm-lock.json`

 The project's manifest.
 Standard NodeJS package files, containing the dependencies needed for the project to work.

 #### `node_modules/*`

-Created after you run `npm install`.
+Created after you run `pnpm i`.
 This directory contains the code for all the dependencies that power this kit.
-It comes as standard with any NodeJS-powered project, much like the `package.json` and `package-lock.json` files.
+It comes as standard with any NodeJS-powered project, much like the `package.json` and `pnpm-lock.json` files.
 You can safely ignore this directory in your day-to-day work.

 #### `dist/`